 Excluding mice from your home is the most successful and permanent form of prevention.
 In addition, removing food and habitat (such as trash or clutter) that attracts mice can also help to prevent mouse problems.

 - Seal gaps or openings larger than 1/4 in. with heavy, hard-to-chew materials such as wire hardware cloth, liquid foam, plaster, plywood, metal sheeting, or 1/8 in. galvanized steel mesh

 - Fill cracks in buildings, vents, metal, or concrete

 - Replace damaged window screens

 - Seal gaps around pipes and wires

-- Bait traps with soft food that can not be removed, like peanut butter.
+- Bait traps with soft foods that cannot be removed easily, like peanut butter.
 Mice love it and it is cheap!

-- Set traps at the base of walls, behind objects and in dark places.
-Set the trap so the trigger, the part which holds the bait, is against the wall where mice travel.
+- Set traps at the base of walls, behind objects and in dark places where mice like to travel.
+Set the trap perpendicular to the wall, with the trigger, the part that holds the bait, against the wall.

 Repellents: Repellents rarely work well to control mouse problems.
 Electronic or sonic repelling devices do not work.
 Oils, powders, or sprays made of hot pepper, mint, or peppermint may temporarily help to keep mice from chewing on trees, shrubs, and fences, however the mice will eventually adapt.

 Chemical Rodenticides: Poison baits and other chemical rodenticides kill mice but should be used as a last resort; they rarely work well to solve the problem.
 When using rodenticides, be careful to follow all instructions on the label, and to keep them out of reach of children and pets.